-- The federal CARES Act provided an additional $600 in weekly unemployment benefits to unemployed workers through July 25.
+- Federal assistance provided additional weekly unemployment benefits to unemployed workers.
 These benefit payments are 100 percent federally funded and will not impact your state unemployment tax contribution rate.

-- State and local governmental entities, certain nonprofit organizations, and federally recognized Indian tribes that have elected the reimbursable method of paying for unemployment benefits will receive partial reimbursements (generally 50 percent) for all payments made to the state’s unemployment trust fund between March 13, 2020, and December 31, 2020.
-This emergency relief is provided by the federal CARES Act.
+- State and local governmental entities, certain nonprofit organizations, and federally recognized Indian tribes that have elected the reimbursable method of paying for unemployment benefits will receive partial reimbursements (generally 50 percent) for all payments made to the state’s unemployment trust fund starting from March 13, 2020.

 - Federal funds are available to help businesses in the Los Angeles region facing layoffs and closures and their affected workers.
 For more information, visit COVID-19: Additional Assistance Funds for Workers and Businesses.

 Workplace Health and Safety